-The European Medicines Agency has waived the obligation to submit the results of studies with lenalidomide in all subsets of the paediatric population in multiple myeloma, myelodysplastic syndromes and mantle cell lymphoma (see section 4.2 for information on paediatric use).
+The European Medicines Agency has waived the obligation to submit the results of studies with lenalidomide in all subsets of the paediatric population in multiple myeloma (see section 4.2 for information on paediatric use).

 5.2 Pharmacokinetic properties

 Lenalidomide has an asymmetric carbon atom and can therefore exist as the optically active forms S(-) and R(+).
 Lenalidomide is produced as a racemic mixture.
 Lenalidomide is generally more soluble in organic solvents but exhibits the greatest solubility in 0.1N HCl buffer.